 All applicants should follow the following process and meet the described requirements (Specific additional requirements for Advanced Standing applicants are identified)

-- Applicants should obtain an application packet from the MSW Program or the Division of Graduate and Continuing Education.
+- Applicants should obtain an application packet from the MSW Program or the College of Graduate and Continuing Education.

 - Applicants must have a Bachelor's Degree from an accredited college or university.
 To apply for Advanced Standing the candidate must have a BSW from a CSWE accredited program.